 NOTE – YMMV.
 I am not an expert in jewelry making nor am I a metalsmith or metal clay expert.
 My formal training in using metal clay comes from a one-day class.
 I've learned alot from the excellent sources on the internet on how to use metal clay and how to finish pieces.
-Some are from Jewelry Making Daily,Art Jewelry Magazine
+Some are from Jewelry Making Daily,Art Jewelry Magazine, and Holly Gage.

 SAFETY, SAFETY, SAFETY!
 While metal clay seems to be generally viewed as non-toxic, please be careful in its handling, wash your hands, don't use your tools for both food and jewelry making.
 Once the piece is dry, you'll likely be generating dust which is probably not so great for your lungs, so wear appropriate protection like a dust mask.
 If you follow this Instructable to torch the piece, you'll be using a propane torch.
 Fire is dangerous, in case you hadn't heard, so be extremely cautious.
 If the piece is not completely dry when fired, it might burst/explode, so wear safety glasses.
 You'll be making a very, very hot metal piece which will give you a nasty burn if you're not careful.
 You'll also be quenching the hot copper piece in water, brushing it with a prickly brass brush, and if you choose to add a dark patina to finish your piece, you'll be using a solution of Liver of Sulfur which is a stinky chemical.
 Wear safety glasses/goggles and protective gloves as appropriate during the torch firing, quenching, pickling and patina process in case things go poof or boom or splash.
 Be sure you have adequate ventilation for all of the above and dispose of all of your waste thoughtfully.
 Whew.